Apr 16, 2025

 "Great news!
 Based on our conversation, I've crafted the perfect service package for your needs.
 To kick things off and secure your spot in our schedule, the next step is a [amount] initial payment.
 This allows us to begin [specific preparation] right away.
 You'll receive a secure payment link in your inbox momentarily."

-Email Templates for Advance Payment Requests
+Email Examples for Advance Payment Requests

 For Shopify merchants with appointment-based services, this template hits all the right notes: